Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 ### 3.1 Target audience <a name="target-audience"></a>
 Our target audience is the people who play games a lot more casually.
 We aren’t aiming at any specific age group, as casual games are becoming increasingly popular even within the age groups that typically play more active games.

-We aim to create a game that women can resonate with in some form.

 ### 3.2 Platform <a name="platform"></a>
 We will be developing the game for Windows, Mac and Linux.
 The reason for this is that Unity natively can build to these platforms without any additional development effort from us.